kingzamzon/docs/docs/sdk/wrapped-keys/exporting-wrapped-key.md

 Below we will walk through an implementation of `exportPrivateKey`.
 The full code implementation can be found [here](https://github.com/LIT-Protocol/developer-guides-code/blob/wyatt/wrapped-keys/wrapped-keys/nodejs/src/exportWrappedKey.ts).

+## Overview of How it Works

+1. The Wrapped Keys SDK will use the provided Wrapped Key ID and PKP Session Signatures to fetch the encryption metadata for a specific Wrapped Key
+2. Using the PKP Session Signatures, the SDK will make a request to the Lit network to execute the [exportPrivateKey](https://github.com/LIT-Protocol/js-sdk/blob/master/packages/wrapped-keys/src/lib/litActions/common/src/exportPrivateKey.js) Lit Action
+3. The Lit Action will check the Access Control Conditions used to encrypt the plaintext private key to verify whether the PKP is authorized to decrypt the private key
+4. If authorized, the unencrypted plaintext private key will be returned.
+If not authorized, an error will be returned

 ## Prerequisites

 Before continuing with this guide, you should have an understanding of: